eli-brock/eli-brock.github.io/_pages/about.md

 Before coming to Berkeley, I recieved my B.S. in Electrical Engineering from the University of Pittsburgh and worked part-time for the Buildings and Connected Systems group at Pacific Northwest National Laboratory.

-I am supported by the Natoinal Science Foundation's Graduate Research Fellowship Program (NSF GRFP).
+I am supported by the National Science Foundation's Graduate Research Fellowship Program (NSF GRFP).